nkh/P6-Data-Dump-Tree/README.md

     replacement = Data::Dump::Tree::Type::Nothing ;
     }

-As DDT streams the rendering, it can not go back to fix the glyphs of the previous element, this will probably show as slightly wrong glyph lines.
+As DDT streams the rendering, it can not go back to fix the glyphs of the previous element, this will probably show as slightly wrong tree lines.

-Nevertheless, when duping big structures which contains elements you don't want to see this can be very useful and simple to add

   * or reduce the type's rendering in a type handler

 This does not remove the element but can be useful, create a type handler which renders the type with minimal text.
+This is sometime preferable to removing.

 ### In elements filters

   * use an elements filter for the **container** of the type you want to remove

 If the element you don't want to see only appears in some containers, you can create a type handler, or filter, for that container type and weed out any reference to the element you don't want to see.
-This will draw proper glyphs.

   * or reduce the element rendering